kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 ###### Does enabling the feature change any default behavior?

 No. The feature adds a new profile type (`OCI`).
 Existing profile types and their behavior are unchanged.
 Pods that do not use OCI profile references are unaffected.
+The CRI runtime uses RuntimeDefault as the implicit baseline for profile merging.
+Node admins can optionally configure a different baseline via the runtime's configuration.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?